damienbelveze/zotero_for_medical_students/README.md

 - selecting a paper on Medrxiv or Biorxiv on the same topic
 - selectiong a paper on Pubpeer on the same topic that has received at least 5 comments.

-Moreover students received instructions to download and set Zotero on their computer and were asked to do it before the session.
+Moreover students received [https://focus.univ-rennes1.fr/Zotero_DMG/installer|instructions] to download and set Zotero on their computer and were asked to do it before the session.

 ## Preamble :

 as an introduction, we wanted to show how scientific communication is accelerated during crisis such as COVID-19 which increases the risks of publishing sloppy or dubious papers available to the public.
 We also presented the growth of prepublications and post-reviewing comments as an opportunity for Science (quicker access to results and wider access to scholarship conversation)

+slide 1: